 The completed thesis project will include the following elements:

-- A completed narrative, fiction film with a running time between 20-30 minutes
+- A completed narrative, fiction film with a running time of approximately 20 minutes and a maximum running time of 25 minutes

 - The final shooting script in proper script format